wp-plugins/good-writer-checkify/readme.txt

 == Changelog ==
-= 0.2.1 =
+= 0.3.0 =
+* Increase number of possible reminders to 25.
+Also give user the freedom to change that number = 0.2.1 =
 * Added Wordpress built in internationalization calls to support non-English languages = 0.2.0 =